Wytamma/rstudio-hpc/README.md

 ```

 ## future.batchtools
-This is a toy example.
+The way we are using future here is not optimal.
 Check out [future.batchtools](https://github.com/HenrikBengtsson/future.batchtools) for real code.
+Using future.batchtools you can seamlessly run R code on compute nodes without the hacky bash workaround found above.
+This allows you to do things like render plots in a job.

 ```r
 browseURL("https://github.com/HenrikBengtsson/future.batchtools")
 ```